Howdens Joinery kitchens

 As Howdens Joinery only sells directly to kitchen installers, it doesn't have an in-house kitchen installation service that we can rate.

-You can see how other kitchen brands, including John Lewis and Homebase, were rated for installation by visiting our kitchen installation page.
+You can see how other kitchen brands, including Homebase and John Lewis, were rated for installation by visiting our kitchen installation page.

 Howdens Joinery kitchens